Sadykova-Nurbiike/JAVA/shop/model/README.md

 Description

-The Coffee shop ultimate vending control
+The Coffee shop ultimate vending control.
-Your task is to create a software able to manage sales of a coffee shop
+Your task is to create a software able to manage sales of a coffee shop.

-GRADE 2
+GRADE 2:
-The Coffee basis
+The Coffee basis:
 First of all we would like to manage the basic coffee sales, for such we will have one generic class of coffee and two specializations for it.

 Let's first create a class shop.model.Coffee with the attribute price, which will store the price of a certain coffee.